Ankush34/teamSquare/README.md

 ## Getting Started

-First install all the gems by running :bundle install command Good to go , gems are all that required now we can run :rails s command to start the server
+* First install all the gems by running :bundle install command Good to go , gems are all that required now we can run :rails s command to start the server

+* For Signup functionality need mail-catcher in development environment to get the mails and provide confirmation

 ### Prerequisites